iwomm/vmware-codehouse-2021/chapters/chapter-3/README.md

 The last command created a subfolder named `vue-todo` under your project folder.
 Next run these commands in the terminal:
 ```
 cd todo-vue
-npm serve
+npm run serve
 ```
 This launched another web app on local port 8081.
 Open a browser and navigate to http://localhost:8081.
 The "Welcome to Your Vue.js App" page will display.

-This is a good time to take a short detour to go over [a Vue tutorial](https://www.taniarascia.com/getting-started-with-vue/) to get familiar with the Vue framework.
+This is a good time to take a detour to go over [**a Vue tutorial**](https://www.taniarascia.com/getting-started-with-vue/) to get familiar with the Vue framework.

-## Combine the API and the vue projects together
+## Unify the Go and Vue apps
-To make things simpler, we will embed the Vue project in the Go project, and serve requests to both parts from the same port (8090).
+Note that the Vue app is running on port 8081 because we launched inside its own folder.
+Now we are going to embed the Vue project in the Go project, and serve requests to both parts from the same port (8090).

 In the previous terminal, first stop the Vue server launched from the last step (ctrl+C), then run the following commands:
 ```
-rm -rf dist
-npm run build
+rm -rf dist; npm run build
 ```
 This compiled the Vue project and saved the result in the `dist` folder, which contains the static contents (html/css/image/js) for browser to run.
-To serve this static content from the Go app, run the following commands in terminal:
+In order to serve this static content from the Go app, first run the following commands in terminal:
 ```
 cd ~/src/codehouse-2021-prework
 go get github.com/gin-contrib/static
 ```
-In VS Code, edit the main.go file to add a new import:
+Next, in VS Code, edit the main.go file to add a new import:

-`	"github.com/gin-contrib/static"
-`
+`"github.com/gin-contrib/static" `

 and add a new route url ('/') before the API endpoint handlers: